Germany: Police on alert for possible May Day violence | DW | 01.05.2021

 Germany braced itself on Saturday for outbreaks of violence as protests were anticipated across the country to mark May Day.

-The first of May, the annual holiday for workers' rights, is typically heralded by loud protests and crowded streets.
+The first of May, the annual holiday for workers' rights, is typically heralded by loud protests and well-attended street marches.
 But this year, with many people unhappy at the coronavirus restrictions currently in place, including a curfew in almost all of Germany from 10 p.m., authorities are on increased alert.

 Thousands of police officers have been placed on standby ahead of the protests, with possible unrest emerging among both left- and right-wing demonstrators.

-While the German Trade Union Confederation (DGB) was holding its main rally in Hamburg on the eve of Labor Day under the banner "Solidarity is the Future," the main focus for authorities lay elsewhere.
+While the German Trade Union Confederation (DGB) was holding its main rally in Hamburg under the banner "Solidarity is the Future," the main focus for authorities lay elsewhere.

-More than 5,000 officers will be on the streets of Berlin, where past May Day rallies have been accompanied by disorder, particularly after nightfall.
+More than 5,000 officers were to be deployed on the streets of Berlin, where past May Day rallies have been accompanied by disorder, particularly after nightfall.

-Authorities in the German capital are expecting up to 10,000 people to take part in a left-wing march starting from 6 p.m.
-(1600 GMT) on Saturday.
+Authorities in the German capital were expecting up to 10,000 people to take part in a left-wing march.

 An afternoon demonstration by the (Lateral Thinking) group, which opposes the government's coronavirus strategy, is also anticipated in Berlin.